awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 #### Adding a package \(console\)<a name="create-pkg-console"></a>

 You can use the AWS Systems Manager console to create a package\.
-Have ready the name of the bucket to which you uploaded your package in [Step 3: Upload the package and manifest to an Amazon S3 bucket](#packages-upload-s3)\.
+Have ready the name of the bucket to which you uploaded your package in [Step 3: Upload the package and manifest to an S3 bucket](#packages-upload-s3)\.

 **To add a package to Distributor \(console\)**